 Mile 12.13 – Good Morning Eddy: 35.56398, -118.58491 River Right.
 This is a decent sized eddy on river right.
 This is a good place to talk about the upcoming False Flush, Portage, and Royal Flush to make sure everyone is aware that they are approaching.

 Mile 12.35 – Your Guide’s an Idiot Rapid / Frank Lost His Shorts: 35.55992, -118.58327 Class II / III.
 There is a small hole in center of the river that is run right.
 This small hole has a lateral feature that can easily rip paddlers from the boat, and possibly their shorts too.
-Click here for a detailed description.
+Learn more about Your Guide’s an Idiot.

 Mile 12.60 – False Flush: 35.55701, -118.58341 Class III / IV.
 Be careful in this rapid as there is a mandatory portage just downstream on river right.
 Enter this rapid on river left, avoiding the large hole in the center of the river.
 There is a large flat rock on river left that you will need to avoid as the water pushes up against it.
 This rock has been known to flip boats.
 Once you avoid the rock T up to the drop at the bottom.
 At flows above 4,000 CFS, some commercial rafting companies will hike their guests around this rapid all the way to the Royal Flush.
 The trail for this is on river right.
-Click here for a detailed description.
+Learn more about False Flush.

 Mile 12.73 – Portage: 35.55574, -118.58502 River Right.
 There is a sign on river right just below False Flush rapid alerting you to the portage.
 Utmost care is required here as the portage eddy is small and can only fit a few rafts at a time.
-Click here for a detailed description.
+Learn more about the Portage.

 Mile 12.79 – Royal Flush Surf Wave: 35.55513, -118.58611 Downstream of the portage bridge approximately 100 feet, at the conclusion of Royal Flush is a small drop with an even smaller eddy flanking it.
 At low to medium flows, this feature makes for a decent raft surf wave.
-Click here for a detailed description.
+Learn more about the Royal Flush Surf Wave.

 Mile 13.38 – Razor Rock: 35.55427, -118.59622 Class III.
 This rapid is pretty benign until the river gets below 1,000 CFS.
 At lower flows, it’s a short drop that’s known to flip boats.
 At flows below 800 CFS, you might want to consider portaging by parking your boat on the large flat rock to the right of the drop and pulling it over the top.
 Be aware that below 800 CFS, if you run this chute and try to low side through the opening, you will probably flip.
 The water is very quick to grab your tube.
-Click here for a detailed description.
+Learn more about Razor Rock.

 Mile 14.84 – Delonegha Rapid: 35.55192, -118.61491 Class III.
 Read and run rapid with fun punchable holes and a gentle right hand turn.

 Mile 15.01 – Delonegha Bridge – Big Five Put-In: 35.54776, -118.61662 River Left.
 When passing underneath the bridge, there is a tree island.
 At flows above 2,000 CFS, the left channel is open, below that, you have to run right.
 Typically, this access point is used as a put-in, but you can easily finish your Lower trip here if you don’t want to run the Big Five.
-Click here for a detailed description.
+Learn more about the Big Five Put-In.